 - Explain common attacks and vulnerabilities against specialized systems

 - Given a scenario, perform a social engineering or physical attack

 - Given a scenario, perform post-exploitation techniques

-- Compare and contrast essential components of written reports
+- Compare and contrast important components of written reports

 - Given a scenario, analyze the findings and recommend the appropriate remediation within a report

 - Explain the importance of communication during the penetration testing process

 - Given a scenario, analyze a script or code sample for use in a penetration test